websemantics/journey/README.md

 People on social media are there to, well, talk about daily events and have light conversation.
 Learning is a gradual process and mostly accumulative and learning experiences can be a hard topic to talk about or attract attention to.

-My experience with learning has been consistence for decades and always felt like a continues unraveling of a knowledge map of sort.
+My experience with learning has been consistant for the decades and always felt like a continuous unraveling of a knowledge map of sort.
 My learning process has patterns, forward and backward links between learnt subjects and byproducts.

 Oftentimes people share their learning experiences via blog posts in the format of explaining the subject matter or teaching others.

 The aim here is to find a meaningful way to share learning experiences (not the learning itself), new knowledge, skills and discoveries to share with like minded people.
+I think that will be a kick ass tool.

 Thoughts are welcomes :)